Introduction to Skill IQ

 You'll get a skill level of Novice, Proficient Emerging, Proficient Average, Proficient Above Average, or Expert, depending on your Skill IQ results.

-For example, if you receive a score of 104, you'll be in the 21st percentile of your peers.
+For example, if you receive a score of 117, you'll be in the 28nd percentile of your peers.
 Your skill range will be Emerging and your skill level will be Proficient Emerging.
 All Skill IQ scores also include a date of verification that matches the date you completed the assessment.

-Skill IQ accuracy
+Skill IQ model

 Skill paths are structured into beginner, intermediate and advanced categories.
 Skill IQ provides a skill rating of 0–300, which falls into one of five levels: Novice, Proficient Emerging, Proficient Average, Proficient Above Average, and Expert.